dtorpy/project_3-anjuli-jasmine-john-danielle/README.md

 ## Project-3 proposal

 The objective of this project is to develop data visualization web application that will have user driven interactions.
-The project focused on Hydraulic fracturing, or fracking.
+The project focused on Hydraulic fracturing, or fracing.

 The fracking related open databases will be accessed from hydraulic fracturing chemical disclosure registry.